pragyasresta29/video-regression/README.md

 # Estimating Energy Cost Of Physical Activities From Video Using 3D-CNN Network
 Deep learning model to predict mets(metabolic equivalent) from video.
+This project is part of my thesis research.

 # Setup Instructions
 1. Install Python version 3.8